manpaco/noticen/README.md

 Always remember to call the script as follows:

     /bin/su -l youruser '/path/to/noticen -x y'
+    # or if noticen is on PATH:
-    /bin/su -l youruser 'noticen -x y' # if noticen is on PATH
+    /bin/su -l youruser 'noticen -x y'

 Use the files named like '99-*.rules' inside [resources](/resources).